Natural landscaping: Land reclamation

 Throughout the world, forested areas are often turned into cattle grazing or farmland.
 Often this land is then turned into residential or commercial use property.
 By returning the land back to its original state prior to human disturbance, vast amounts of energy usage and increasing pollution can be reduced.
 Natural landscaping costs less to install than traditional landscaping and, after the initial few years, reduces maintenance costs, combats erosion, and accommodates storm and flood waters better.

 Native plant societies

-In many parts of the world there are societies, clubs or local groups, such as Bushcare or ASGAP in Australia, the North American Native Plant Society, or the California Native Plant Society, which are made up of gardeners interested in growing plants local to their area, state or country.
+In many parts of the world there are societies, clubs or local groups, such as Bushcare or Australian Native Plants Society in Australia, the North American Native Plant Society, Pennsylvania Native Plant Society, or the California Native Plant Society, which are made up of gardeners interested in growing plants local to their area, state or country.
 In the United States, Wild Ones—Native Plants, Natural Landscapes is a national organization with local chapters in many states.
-New England Wildflower Society, and Lady Bird Johnson Wildflower Center. provide information on native plants and promote natural landscaping.
+The Native Plant Trust and Lady Bird Johnson Wildflower Center also provide information on native plants and promote natural landscaping.
 These organizations can be the best resources for learning about and obtaining local native plants.
 Many members have spent years or decades cultivating local plants or bushwalking in local areas.